Quickly create your New Jersey Health Care Directive and Living Will

 - You have a serious, irreversible illness and, due to this condition, the life-prolonging treatment would be more harmful than helpful

-With these rules in mind, it is clear that the provisions in your health care directive and living will regarding end-of-life treatment only become operative in the event of severe illness or injury with little hope of recovery.
+With these rules in mind, it is clear that the provisions in your health care directive regarding end-of-life treatment only become operative in the event of severe illness or injury with little hope of recovery.

-Under New Jersey health care laws, you can change your advance directives (including your health care directive and living will) by creating new ones.
+Under New Jersey health care laws, you can change your advance directives (including your health care directives) by creating new ones.
 You should use the same signing and witnessing formalities as you used for your original documents.

 There are a couple of ways to revoke your advance directives in the state of New Jersey.
 You can perform a revocation by: